thecreation/jquery-tinySlider/README.md

 <script src="path/to/your/jquery-tinyslider.min.js"></script>
 ```

-Then init the script for a defined html structure
+Then init the slider for the structure

 ```html
 <div class="slides">